Communication: Home Page

 About Communication Studies

-In the Northwest Communication program, students develop:
+In Northwest University’s Communication program, students develop:

 - Presentation Skills.
 Students learn how to speak well and express ideas clearly to serve their audience.

 - Creative Thinking.
 Students learn to express ideas creatively and to think analytically.

 - Message Design and Analysis.
 Students gain skills to interpret and critically evaluate messages, texts, and performances in order to develop their ability to persuade others and enact change.
 Students also learn to effectively integrate faith into message design and delivery.

 - Group Dynamics.
 Students learn group communication skills that foster cooperation, practical problem-solving, and teamwork among members of groups.

 - Interpersonal Skills.
 Students enhance interpersonal skills, including the ability to listen, to understand, and to accept people from diverse backgrounds and perspectives.
 Students will learn to create meaningful, sustainable relationships in families, workplaces, and in the larger world.